-According to research the average age of marriage for women in the US is 27.8 years and the average age of marriage for men is 29.8 years.
-So both partners are capable of funding their own wedding.
-So the expectation has shifted from the bride’s family to the bride and the groom and they work out the costs among themselves.
+According to research, the average age of marriage for women in the US is 27.8 years, and the average age of marriage for men is 29.8 years.
+That means both partners are capable of funding their own wedding.
+So, the expectation has shifted from the bride’s family to the bride and the groom, and they work out the costs among themselves.

-Usually it is the bride and the groom who spearhead the conversations between the two families.
-They let them know what they would pay for and then if the bride’s and the groom’s family would agree to take up some wedding costs they do.
-Usually both families agree to pay for the wedding.
+Usually, among most couples, it is the bride and groom who spearhead the conversations between the two families about who pays for the big day.
+They let them know what they would like to pay for and then if the bride’s and the groom’s family would like, they agree to take up some wedding costs.
+Usually, both families agree to pay for the wedding.

 - Most family members are now choosing split costs when deciding who pays, but there are some traditional ways of going about it